 Did you know it is illegal to operate a trail bike or 4-wheel drive in a park, easement, bushland reserve, conservation estate or any other public space?

 Trail biking and 4-wheel driving is prohibited on Council owned properties (including bushland reserves and conservation estates) under Ipswich City Council’s Local Laws No.7 (Local Government Controlled Areas and Roads) 2013.
 Council has installed and will continue to install bike barrier fencing and bollards designed to prevent access.
 Council officers actively target prohibited activities by undertaking regular patrols in known hotspots, as well as installing surveillance cameras to monitor illegal activities.
-Offenders run the risk of on-the-spot fines in excess of $600 for committing an offence under this local law.
+Offenders run the risk of on-the-spot fines for committing an offence under this local law.

 Trail bike riders are responsible for ensuring they comply with the relevant laws.
 Where a rider is a minor, the responsibility rests with the parent or guardian.